ekr/draft-fossaceca-dult-finding/draft-fossaceca-dult-finding.md

   and thus track them by tracking their "own" accessory.

-{{security-considerations}} provides more detailed definition of the desired security privacy properties, but briefly, we would like to have a system in which:
+{{security-considerations}} provides a more detailed description of the desired security privacy properties, but briefly, we would like to have a system in which: